ahashwini/Git_hub/README.md

 # Git_hub
+Hii..
+welcome to my Git_hub repository.
-things I learnt about git hub
+Here I will be presenting commands that I learnt about git hub